Sinfest: Growth in sociopolitical and radical feminist themes

+Shift towards conspiracy theories and antisemitism

+A partial 2025 Sinfest panel depicting a caped Adolf Hitler protecting a blonde child from figures representing Judaism, communism, and pedophilia.
+The halo, a Black Sun, is a symbol of the esoteric neo-Nazi conspiracies increasingly referenced by the strip.

-In April 2022, Journalist Ryan Broderick noted the addition of "long-running internet conspiracies, like the Illuminati and the Bilderberg group" (by the early-2010s), the MAGA movement (2016+), anti-trans storylines (2019+), and QAnon (2021+), and opined that "as of now, the comic is a Christian fascist slurry of random internet nonsense."
-In September 2022, Ishida wrote that he was locked out of Twitter for "hateful conduct", in reference to his September 3 strip.
-In December 2022, Ishida wrote that Patreon, where he had had an account for four years, had banned him for promoting "sentiments of discrimination based on gender identity or sexual orientation".
+In April 2022, Broderick noted the addition of "long-running internet conspiracies, like the Illuminati and the Bilderberg group" (by the early 2010s), the MAGA movement (2016), anti-trans storylines (2019), and QAnon (2021), and opined that "as of now, the comic is a Christian fascist slurry of random internet nonsense."
+In September 2022, Ishida wrote that he was locked out of social media site Twitter for "hateful conduct", in reference to his September 3 strip.
+In December 2022, Ishida wrote that crowdfunding website Patreon, where he had had an account for four years, had banned him for promoting "sentiments of discrimination based on gender identity or sexual orientation."

 In 2024, Kleefeld wrote that when catching up on Sinfest strips, he "wasn't understanding them", and that the comic had gone into a "downward spiral".
+In a subsequent 2026 article, he stated that Sinfest had entered a daily, months-long arc of "conspiratorial anti-semitism" that regularly vilified Jews, glorified Adolf Hitler, and promoted "increasingly unhinged" conspiracy theories such as those regarding the Rothschild family and the Kalergi Plan.
+According to Kleefeld, Sinfests historical negationism of World War II and its straightforward depiction of Hitler as a heroic opponent of Jews separated it from mainstream portrayals of neo-Nazi perspectives (such as Mark Waid's Red Skull), and suggested a "sincere" and concerning alignment with antisemitic views.